More New Zealanders have learned to swim with Hilton Brown Swimming than any other swim school in the country.

 Hilton represented New Zealand at the Commonwealth Games in Jamaica in 1966, where he enjoyed success in the 220 yd backstroke and earned a bronze medal in the medley relay.
 In 1969 he found himself in South Africa, where he set up and ran a learn-to-swim programme in Johannesburg for three years.
 When Hilton returned to New Zealand in 1973 he put his swim school experience to work in Auckland and established his first learn-to-swim programme.

-We’re excited that we have some new plans on the horizon.
-We opened in Palmerston North at the beginning of 2017 and will open a purpose-built pool in Hobsonville in early 2018.
+We opened in Palmerston North at the beginning of 2017 and also opened a new purpose-built pool in Hobsonville in early 2018.
 Every initiative is linked to consistently delivering our customer promise of a first-rate coaching experience.
 Teaching the complex skill of sliding through the water quickly and effortlessly will always be at the heart of our business.